Want to Improve Your Child's Problem Solving Skills?

 She’s now a preschooler and her problem solving skills have improved since daily life has provided her with ample opportunities (darn those jacket zippers!).

-That said, I also believe that presenting her with games and activities to utilize her thinking cap has been an important part of her pre-operational development.
+That said, I also believe that presenting her with social problem solving games and activities to utilize her thinking cap has been an important part of her pre-operational development.

 I’ve compiled this list of 8 creative activities to assist in developing those skills that are needed when she hits those frustrating preschooler obstacles.